gairepawan/gairepawan/index.md

 </div>

 ## **Self Introduction**
-Hello, my name is **Pawan Gaire**, and I am currently in my final class of the Computer Science program at Southern New Hampshire University (SNHU).
-Over the past few years, I have built a strong foundation in essential areas of computer science, including software development, database management, and algorithm design, as I prepare to launch my career in technology.
-This GitHub Pages account showcases my academic journey, with a special focus on my CS-499 capstone project.
-This final project highlights my progress and demonstrates my skills in software engineering, algorithms, and databases.
+Hello, my name is **Pawan Gaire**, and I am currently studying Computer Science at Southern New Hampshire University (SNHU).
+I am in my final class of the program, where I am completing my CS-499 capstone project—a culmination of everything I’ve learned throughout my academic journey.
+Over the past few years, I have built a solid foundation in software development, database management, and algorithm design, preparing me for a rewarding career in the tech industry.
-Throughout my time at SNHU, I have also developed valuable soft skills such as teamwork, effective communication, and the ability to design user-friendly systems.
-These lessons have been instrumental in helping me grow both personally and professionally.
-As I approach the completion of my degree, I am excited to use the skills I’ve gained to solve real-world problems and contribute meaningfully to the tech field.
+This GitHub Pages account serves as a showcase of my progress, featuring projects that highlight my skills in software engineering, data structures, and databases.
+Beyond technical expertise, my time at SNHU has taught me the value of teamwork, effective communication, and designing user-friendly systems.
+These experiences have helped me grow both personally and professionally, and I am excited to use my knowledge and skills to solve real-world problems and make a positive impact in the field of technology.

 ## **Education Review**